negotiation skills

 The more you understand personality directions, the better you will be able to customize your negotiation strategies.
 Each individual’s personality direction will dictate what types of negotiation strategies and negotiation techniques you should adopt.

-Watch Chris Voss’ Never Split The Difference TEDx Talk where he draws upon his 24-year career with the FBI to show you how to use tactical empathy with the “bad, the mad and the sad” in your daily life, to never split the difference and still have great relationships.
+Watch Chris Voss’ Never Split The Difference TEDx Talk where he draws upon his 24-year career with the FBI to show you how to use tactical empathy with the “bad, the mad, and the sad” in your daily life, to never split the difference and still have great relationships.

 Click here to access Chris Voss’ Negotiation Skills Training Masterclass